 As populations continue to increase, there is more and more debate about how humans should react to the wolves.
 Some experts believe that hunting could be a key way to achieve optimal wolf populations.
 Others worry that since the population overwhelmingly has negative attitudes towards wolves, hunting would decimate the population.

 The stuff in red is an optional ending.
 What do you think?
+It’s pretty good.
+I might add that hunting could exacerbate problems if it’s not designed scientifically with sustainability and conflict-reduction in mind.